olin-electric-motorsports/C_Tutorials/Intro.md

 # Intro
 Welcome to the OEM C tutorial!
-Throughout these tutorials, you'll learn about the language C as well as learn a bit more about how computer and software works.
+Throughout these tutorials, you'll learn about the language C as well as learn a bit more about how computers and software works.

 ### A bit about C
 C is a procedural language that was created in 1973 and was originally created to write operating systems.
 According to *techopedia*, a procedural language is: